TheDeFiQuant/openbook-v2-cli/README.md

 To Do:
 closeOOA
-// deal with silent OOA creations when using public rpc endpoints
 cancelOrder
-// port advanced transaction handling from deposit.ts into setup.ts
+createOOA
+- deal with silent OOA creations when using public rpc endpoints placeLimitOrder
-// add advanced transaction handling to other scripts that require sending transactions
+- add advanced transaction handling and landing
 </p>